David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 DRG: When they’re in their Life of the Dragon state (they’ll be glowing red).
 This is when they can use a very powerful oGCD Nastrond, and a good DRG will get 3 of those off in a 30 second window, so perfect for balance.
 Otherwise it’s too difficult to time when they’ll have most of their jumps up during balance.
 The only other time you should consider single target balance on a DRG is if they use their tether on another player (a red line will be visible between the two) since it buffs their damage.
 However, since it also buffs the partner’s damage, if the tether partner is a SAM you should give the SAM the balance.
 Do not give them arrow.

-NIN: Generally ok to give nin single target balance but not the best option for most party comps unless they are (as stated above) the highest DPS in your party or if you don't parse they have the highest weapon damage.
-Do not give them arrow.
-Arrow does not impact auto attacks enough to make the increase in Ninki worth it.
+NIN: generally ok to give nin single target balance but not the best option for most party comps unless they are (as stated above) the highest DPS in your party or if you don't parse they have the highest weapon damage.
+Try to avoid giving them single target arrow.
+Arrow does not impact auto attacks enough to make the increase in Ninki worth it when compared to the gains a caster or even mnk/sam could see.
 Ninki gauge takes roughly 29 seconds reach 80 ninki, and 10% from a normal arrow will reduce that time by about 3 seconds, and 15% from enhanced will reduce by about 4.35s (rough math).
-In no way is that enough of an impact to warrant using arrow on NIN over any other dps in an 8 man party other than SAM and maybe DRG.
-So unless your 8 man party is just a NIN and 3 SAMs you're going to see better returns from other classes.
-In 4 man parties the same applies unless your two DPS are NIN/SAM or NIN/DRG.
-And to be honest in those situations I would recommend restricting your arrow use and searching more for balances.
+So it is technically an increase, but chances are there is another DPS in your party who would benefit more.

-So for melee the priority system for single target balance, [u]assuming equal gear and skill level[/u], is: SAM > MNK > NIN > DRG with NIN and DRG being very close depending on where they are in their rotation.
+So for melee the priority system for single target balance, assuming equal gear and skill level, is: SAM > MNK > NIN > DRG with NIN and DRG being very close depending on where they are in their rotation.

-MCH: Probably the hardest class to use single target balance on effectively, and it currently has very low damage output compared to the other DPS jobs.
+MCH: Probably the hardest class to use single target balance on effectively.
 Your best bet is to have balance already active when a MCH is uses Wildfire (10 seconds every 60 seconds).
 It’s a difficult window to hit, and if your MCH is the most geared or just the best DPS player in your group, you would need a good amount of communication.
-If you’re not in a static but rather a farm party or and DF content, then you either need to really pay attention to what your MCH is doing or just use single target balances on another member.
-Generally, you do not want to Arrow a MCH.
+However, even outside of wildfire a good MCH can make use of a Balance, so if your MCH is top then don't hesitate giving them cards.
+Arrow is in the same spot as balance for MCH.

 BLM: Generally, anytime is a good time to balance a BLM as long as Enochian is active.
 They are a very high damage class and when movement is not an issue they are basically a fire turret.
 Just make sure than movement, whether it's for mechanics or anything else, will not be an issue for the duration of the balance.
 Anytime a BLM needs to reposition it decreases the total uptime of a single target balance.
-The same goes for Arrow: BLM is the best class to use arrow on as long as they can sit in place and turret.
-Even if they can't arrow still is best on BLM.
+Arrow is the best card to use on BLM.
+Period.

 RDM: Your best bet with RDM is when they have a high amount of black and white mana and are about to go into their enhanced melee combo and finish with Verholy/Verflare.
 Since this incredibly difficult to time (you cannot personally see when a RDM is about to do this) communication is key.
 If you’re unsure or unable to communicate a balance on a RDM still has value anywhere else in their rotation as they are able to output a large amount of damage.
 RDMs are also much more mobile than BLM so movement for mechanics will not hinder a RDMs performance to the same extent.
-Arrow is, for the most part, ok on a RDM, but you need to be careful and make sure that the RDM has the MP to support that arrow.
-RDM has the weakest MP management out of the three casters so you do not want to be giving him/her multiple arrows.
-Overall I would say this class is the "SAM of casters" because you know you'll be getting max benefit no matter what.
+Arrow is, for the most part, ok on a RDM, but again remember their oGCDs will not be impacted.

 For Ranged the priority system, assuming equal gear and skill level, is: BLM > RDM > BRD > SMN > MCH.
 Avoid MCH unless they are by far the most geared and they don't suck.

 AST: Balance?
 Lol no. Arrow?
-No. Even if your party comp is full of DPS classes that don’t benefit from arrow, your co healer would be a better option.
+No. Even if your party comp is full of shit DPS your co healer would be a better option (provided they're actually DPSing and doing more damage than the actual DPS).
 AST has the lowest DPS potential of any job in the game.
 An AST who gives themselves a dps card in an 8 man party is a bad AST.

 WHM: Balance?
 No. Arrow?
 Yes IF no other dps player can benefit, your WHM is not low on MP, and he/she is currently stone 4 spamming and will continue to stone 4 spam.